 Earlston McPhee joined The Bahamas Ministry of Tourism in 1985, tasked to develop the Tourism Master Plan for The Bahamas.
 In 1994, he initiated the development of The Bahamas Sustainable Tourism Development Policy Guidelines in collaboration with the Organization of American States, making the Bahamas the first nation to develop Sustainable Tourism guidelines.
 This project saw the establishment of the Sustainable Tourism Unit within the Ministry of Tourism in 1997, and was instrumental in the government being awarded the World Travel and Tourism Council’s Green Globe Environmental Achievement Award in 1996 and 1998.

-Earlston is currently responsible for sustainable tourism development and related projects in the office of the Minister.
-Throughout his career which spans over three decades, he has served in various position within The Bahamas Ministry of Tourism with responsibilities ranging from formulating planning frameworks for the development of the tourism sector to developing econometric models to forecast tourism activity and its impact on the Bahamian economy.
+Prior to his retirement, Earlston was responsible for sustainable tourism development and related projects in the office of the Minister.
+Throughout his career which spanned over three decades, he served in various positions within The Bahamas Ministry of Tourism with responsibilities ranging from formulating planning frameworks for the development of the tourism sector to developing econometric models to forecast tourism activity and its impact on the Bahamian economy.

-He is actively involved in both leading and supporting the development of a strategic approach for The Bahamas Sustainable Tourism Development initiatives.
-Mr. Mcphee is the current Chairman of the Bahamas National Coastal Awareness Committee, and also serves as a Government appointed member of The Bahamas National Trust.
+He was actively involved in both leading and supporting the development of a strategic approach for The Bahamas Sustainable Tourism Development initiatives.
+Mr. Mcphee is the past Chairman of the Bahamas National Coastal Awareness Committee, and also served as a Government appointed member of The Bahamas National Trust